-COMPLEX causes glyphs to display very quickly.
-The screen will also only flash once instead of three times during the “Get ready…” prompt.
-The time given to draw the glyph remains unchanged.
+COMPLEX causes glyphs and the subsequent countdown to display very quickly.
+The time given to draw the glyphs remains unchanged.
 This command is useful for experts who want to glyph hack multiple portals faster.

 The scanner will now display between one to five glyphs, one at a time.
 The higher the portal’s level, the more glyphs are shown (see the table below).
-Each glyph is normally shown for approximately one second; this time is increased if you entered SIMPLE during the command input phase, and reduced if you entered COMPLEX.
-Once all the glyphs have been shown, a “Get ready…” prompt will appear and the screen will flash three times, brighter each time (or just once if you entered the COMPLEX command glyph).
-After the flashing, the glyph input phase begins.
+Each glyph is normally shown for a little less than once second; this time is increased if you entered SIMPLE during the command input phase, and reduced if you entered COMPLEX.
+Once all the glyphs have been shown, a “GO” prompt will appear, and the next phase begins.

 In this phase, you must draw the glyphs you saw during the glyph display phase in the same order.
 A countdown timer will be displayed, and the higher the portal’s level, the less time you will have.
+The timer turns red when your time is almost up.
 When drawing the glyphs, make sure to touch each node; skimming past one will cause the glyph to be malformed and you won’t get credit for it, even if the resulting glyph looks the same.
 “Backtracking” to get a missed node is permitted, though, as long as the resulting glyph is well-formed.

 After the first glyph is drawn, a “Redo” button appears (although it probably would have been clearer to label it “Undo”).
 Tapping it will undo your last draw operation, allowing you to retry a botched glyph.
 You can tap it multiple times, undoing all drawn glyphs if you wish.
 Only the last attempt at any one glyph is counted for scoring.
 The timer is unaffected, so redoing glyphs comes at the cost of losing additional time.
 If you need to undo the last glyph, you must press the button quickly, as you only have a moment before the glyph sequence is submitted to the server, at which point you cannot change it.